 Family Source Consultants require 20 photos from each donor.
 That might sound like a lot, but a wide variety of photos will help show the different aspects of your personality and lifestyle.
 This will improve your chances of being chosen as a donor.

-First things first: we know that your personality is your best feature.
-Your lifestyle, career, family, and overall health are important, too.
-But when someone is looking to choose the biological parent of their child, they’ll be browsing through dozens of different profiles.
-Why not make yours the one that catches their eye?
+Your personality, lifestyle, career, family, and overall health are important parts of your egg donor profile.
+However, when someone is looking to choose the biological parent of their child, they’ll be browsing through dozens of different profiles.
+Your photos make the difference between someone pausing to learn more about you or just scrolling past.

 And remember, as an egg donor, you’re providing half your DNA to a future human being.
 Many Intended Parents may be hoping to find an egg donor with similar physical features to their own.
 There’s a chance that the baby produced from one of your eggs will look a lot like you!
-So your photos should be an honest representation of your natural appearance.
+So, your photos should be an honest representation of your natural appearance.

 A range of ages